What is Bell's Palsy?

 - An inability to make facial expressions, such as smiling or frowning

-- Weakness of facial nerves and muscles.
+- The weakness of facial nerves and muscles.

 - Muscle twitches in the face